 Now that you have the basics, lets talk about the actual process.
-When there are no problems with your bladder, several things have to happen at the same time.
+When there are no problems with your bladder and everything is working perfectly, several things have to happen at the same time.

 The detrusor or bladder muscle has to contract to expel urine.
 At the same time the internal and external sphincters need to relax.
 Urine will then be able to pass freely out of your body.